Daria Saville: 2019: Poor results

-2020–2021
+2020–2021: Injuries

 Saville missed the Australian Open due to recovering from an achilles tendon injury and plantar fasciitis.

 She returned to action in September at the Open de Cagnes-sur-Mer.
 Getting past qualifying, she made it to the quarterfinals where she lost to Viktoriya Tomova.
 At the French Open, she got her first victory since July 2019 by upsetting 24th seed Dayana Yastremska in the first round.
 She was defeated in the second round by Eugenie Bouchard.

 Saville ended the year ranked 446.

 She started 2021 season at the first edition of the Yarra Valley Classic where she lost in the second round to fifth seed Serena Williams.
-At the Australian Open, she was defeated in the second round by top seed and compatriot Ashleigh Barty.
+At the Australian Open, she was defeated in the second round by top seed Ashleigh Barty.

 After the championship, Saville announced that she was going to get surgery on her achilles tendon.

 In November, Saville represented Australia at the Billie Jean King Cup Finals defeating world No. 70, Greet Minnen, in her first professional match since February.
 Australia lost in the semifinals against Switzerland.

 Saville ended the season ranked 419.